 This is one of the most exciting LGBTQ books available right now, shortlisted for the Goldsmiths Prize alongside Lucy Ellman’s Ducks, Newburyport.
 There is no writer in the world like Isabel Waidner and no queer book quite like We Are Made of Diamond Stuff.

-Alice Oseman is an asexual author of queer YA fiction and queer comic books.
-Her novel, Loveless, loosely inspired by her own lived experiences, follows a teenager who moves to Durham University, is thrust into the queer world of her peers, and goes on a journey to understand her own sexuality.
+Alice Oseman is an ace author of queer YA fiction and queer comic books.
+Her novel, Loveless, loosely inspired by her own lived experiences, follows a teenager who moves to Durham University, is thrust into the queer world of her peers, and goes on a journey to understand her own orientation.

 Translated from the French by Ros Schwartz

-As they travel, threats of terrorism and violence are every present, and Jean spends time musing on and trying to understand his own sexuality as a young gay man, which is at odds with his own society and the religion in which he was raised.
+As they travel, threats of terrorism and violence are every present, and Jean spends time musing on and trying to understand his own queer identity as a young gay man, which is at odds with his own society and the religion in which he was raised.

 This is a touching story that paints a vivid picture of modern-day Cameroon from a religious, socioeconomic perspective, and this makes it one of the more unique LGBTQ books avaialble right now.